CDCgov/BART-Survival/paper.md

 Downscaling the *event time* values causes loss of granularity in the set of discrete times analyzed.
 As shown in the example above, after downscaling (and then rescaling) the analytic targets can only be derived for the times $4,8,12$ and $16$, which is reduced from the original set of times, $4,6,7,8,12,14$.
 While the analytic targets cannot be returned for the times $6,7,14$, the training information contributed by the observations with these *event times* is maintained through subsequent contribution at the downscaled times.
 Since there is no loss of event information, the probability of event at the downscaled times $4,8,12,16$ will be equal to the probability of event from a non-downscaled dataset at the select time $4,8,12,16$.

 Downscaling can be safely applied to datasets without loss of precision of estimates at the downscaled times.
 The only consideration required when using a downscaling procedure is to ensure that the downscaled times granularity fulfills the needs of the analysis.
 For example, in a multi-year health-outcomes study, downscaling from days to months could significantly reduce computational burden without a meaningful loss of information in the outcome.
 However, if that same study reduced time from days to years, this could lead to loss of meaningful information in the outcome.
-The considerations for downscaling need to be made on a study-to-study basis and no general recommendation on downscaling factor can be provided.
+The considerations for downscaling need to be made on a study-to-study basis and no general recommendation on selecting a downscaling factor can be provided.

 ## Model

 The `BART-Survival` algorithm is two-step algorithm.
 First, the **TAD** is used to train a non-parametric regression model of *status* on *time* and covariates.
 Then the **PAD** is used to yield predicted probabilities at each discrete time.
 These probability of event predictions can be used generate all additional estimates useful for statistical inference.

-To motivate the use of the **TAD** in training the regression model an example **TAD** is displayed below.
+To motivate the use of the **TAD** in training the regression model, an example **TAD** is displayed below.
 Here *status* can be represented as the outcome vector of $y_{ij}$ values and *time* is represented by the $t_{ij}$ values.
 Additional covariates are represented by a vector of $x_{ij}$ values.
 The subscript $i$ refers to the $i^{th}$ observation of the generic dataset and the subscript $j$ refers to the $j^{th}$ index of the unique set of discrete times previously defined as $t$.
 In the **TAD** and **PAD**, the $i$, $j$ indices can be thought of as multi-indices over the rows.

 $$
     \begin{matrix}